LifeScopeLabs/lifescope-etl/tutorial/step-1.md

  https://console.developers.google.com/apis/api/analytics.googleapis.com/overview

 # Instagram
-On our [GitHub page](https://github.com/bitscooplabs/bitscoop-social-app-demo/tree/master/fixtures/maps), click the ‘Add to BitScoop’ button next to the Map for reddit.
+On our [GitHub page](https://github.com/bitscooplabs/bitscoop-social-app-demo/tree/master/fixtures/maps), click the ‘Add to BitScoop’ button next to the Map for Instagram.
 You will be redirected to BitScoop.
 (Make sure you are logged in to BitScoop.)
 You will see the JSON for the map you just added.
 We don’t have an auth_key or auth_secret yet, so leave those fields as is.
 Then click the ‘+ Create’ button in the upper right-hand corner to save the map.

 Create an account with Instagram if you don't have one already.
 Go to the [Instagram Developer Client Management](https://www.instagram.com/developer/clients/manage) and click on Register a New Client.
 Fill in the required fields, in particular copying the Callback URL from the API Map you made into 'Valid Redirect URIs', then click Register.
 When the client is created, click Manage and copy the Client ID and Client Secret into auth_key and auth_secret in the 'auth' portion of your Instagram Map.
 Make sure to save the Map.

+### Pinterest
+On our [GitHub page](https://github.com/bitscooplabs/bitscoop-social-app-demo/tree/master/fixtures/maps), click the ‘Add to BitScoop’ button next to the Map for Pinterest.
+You will be redirected to BitScoop.
+(Make sure you are logged in to BitScoop.)
+You will see the JSON for the map you just added.
+We don’t have an auth_key or auth_secret yet, so leave those fields as is.
+Then click the ‘+ Create’ button in the upper right-hand corner to save the map.

+Create an account with Pinterest if you don't have one already.
+Go to [your developer apps](https://developers.pinterest.com/apps/) and create a new app; give it a name and description and click Create.
+Go to the app's settings once it's created and, under Web, enter the Callback URL from the Map under 'Redirect URIs' and make sure it's saved.
+Then, copy the App ID and App secret into 'auth_key' and 'auth_secret', respectively, in the 'auth' portion of the Map, then save the Map.

 # reddit
-On our [GitHub page](https://github.com/bitscooplabs/bitscoop-social-app-demo/tree/master/fixtures/maps), click the ‘Add to BitScoop’ button next to the Map for Instagram.
+On our [GitHub page](https://github.com/bitscooplabs/bitscoop-social-app-demo/tree/master/fixtures/maps), click the ‘Add to BitScoop’ button next to the Map for reddit.
 You will be redirected to BitScoop.
 (Make sure you are logged in to BitScoop.)
 You will see the JSON for the map you just added.
 We don’t have an auth_key or auth_secret yet, so leave those fields as is.
 Then click the ‘+ Create’ button in the upper right-hand corner to save the map.

 Create an account with reddit if you don't have one already.
 Go to [your reddit app preferences](https://www.reddit.com/prefs/apps/), scroll down to 'developed applications', and click on the button to create an app.